ringoldsdev/node-simple-ga/README.md

 ```
 It's that simple!
 ## What it really is
-SimpleGA is a package that helps you to create a [Reporting API v4 compliant](https://developers.google.com/analytics/devguides/reporting/core/v4/rest/v4/reports/batchGet) JSON request,  sending it to the Google Analytics API, parsing the response and, if possible and requested by the user, paginating additional requests.
+SimpleGoogleAnalytics is a package that helps you to create a [Reporting API v4 compliant](https://developers.google.com/analytics/devguides/reporting/core/v4/rest/v4/reports/batchGet) JSON request,  sending it to the Google Analytics API, parsing the response and, if possible and requested by the user, paginating additional requests.
 ## What it won't be
 This package is not and will not be a data processing package.
 Data processing is left up to you - the developer, and no improvements beyond bugfixes of the basic data processing it already has must not be expected.